 Open Dialogue has already been taken up in a number of countries around the world, including much of the rest of Scandinavia, Germany and several states in the US.

-This year’s Peer Supported Open Dialogue Conference showcased families who’ve been experiencing Open Dialogue in the NHS.
-It also showed mental health professionals who are feeling more connected to why they originally got into this work in the first place: to help people.
+This year’s Peer Supported Open Dialogue Conference showcased families who have been experiencing Open Dialogue in the NHS.
+It also showed mental health professionals who are feeling more connected to why they originally got into this work: to help people.
 This video shows some of the highlights from the day.

-Some of the results so far from non-randomised trials are striking.
-For example, 72 per cent of those with first episode psychosis treated via an Open Dialogue approach returned to work or study within two years, despite significantly lower rates of medication and hospitalisation compared to treatment as usual.
+Results from a non-randomised trials are striking.
+For example, 72 per cent of those with first episode psychosis treated via an Open Dialogue returned to work or study within two years, despite significantly lower rates of medication and hospitalisation compared to treatment as usual.